How can we help you?

 1

-Once your project is ready to be downloaded, click on the “Share” button located on the top right corner of the editor window.
+Once your project is completed and ready to share online, click on the Share button located on the top right corner of the editor window.

 2